electric-sql/electric/docs/reference/limitations.md

 The same trigger written for Postgres or SQLite end up having very different definitions and is difficult to convert between them.

-### Data types

-#### Input validation

-SQLite and Postgres have very different type support, with SQLite having more basic data type support.
-It is crucial to respect Postgres schema when upstreaming changes, to ensure the replication stream doesn’t break.

-**Roadmap**

-- We are shipping proper support for type validation soon
-- Working on ways of recovering ElectricSQL replication stream in case of client or server errors

 ### Shapes

 #### Transitively replicate tables referred in foreign keys